Kamigami55/awesome-chatgpt/README.md

 - [npm/chatgpt](https://github.com/transitive-bullshit/chatgpt-api) (Node.js): Node.js client for the unofficial ChatGPT API.
 - [chatgpt-telegram](https://github.com/m1guelpf/chatgpt-telegram) (Telegram bot): Run your own GPTChat Telegram bot, with a single command.
 - [chatGPT-discord-bot](https://github.com/Zero6992/chatGPT-discord-bot) (Discord bot): Integrate your own Discord bot using chatGPT.

+---

+## Contribution

+If you created or found any awesome resource about ChatGPT, feel free to create issues or PRs to contribute to this list!